March 09, 2022

 By accessing this link, you will be leaving Risk Management Advisors' website and entering a website hosted by another party.
 Please be advised that you will no longer be subject to, or under the protection of, the privacy and security policies of Risk Management Advisors' website.
 We encourage you to read and evaluate the privacy and security policies of the site you are entering, which may be different than those of Risk Management Advisors.

 Being a self-funded company is one of the safest ways to excel in business and minimizes risks associated with running a company.
-If a company is self-funded, then the capital and resources required to run or maintain a company come from the owner.
-This is in contrast to companies that rely upon external markets and investors to help run the company.
+If a company is self-funded, the capital and resources required to run or maintain a company come from the owner.
+This contrasts companies that rely upon external markets and investors to help run the company.

-One of the main reasons that self-funding fails in companies is because employers think of it as a short-term plan with immediate benefits.
-However, such short-term goals could be volatile in some cases, and not analyzing and having appropriate backups for losses could lead employers to panic and abandon self-funding entirely.
+One main reason self-funding fails in companies is that employers consider it a short-term plan with immediate benefits.
+However, such short-term goals can be volatile in some cases, and failing to analyze and have appropriate backups for losses could lead employers to panic and abandon self-funding entirely.

-Business owners go into self-funding and self-funded insurance plans thinking about the reduced risk to their business and numerous benefits.
-But, after suffering from some initial losses, they started looking into external markets simply because they had not incorporated self-financing as a long-term plan.
+Business owners go into self-funding and self-funded insurance plans, thinking about the reduced risk to their business and numerous benefits.
+However, after suffering some initial losses, they started looking into external markets simply because they had not incorporated self-financing as a long-term plan.

-Self-funded plans can help companies experience success and be more pocket-friendly if designed and implemented correctly.
-This can only happen when business owners realize that although self-funding is beneficial, it is a long-term plan with long-term benefits.
+If designed and implemented correctly, self-funded plans can help companies achieve success and be more affordable.
+However, this can only happen when business owners realize that although self-funding is beneficial, it is a long-term plan with long-term benefits.

-Having self-funding and not utilizing it in the correct manner can also lead to failure.
-If a self-funded company has poor vendor selection, it is likely to fail.
-As a company, it is imperative to have a well-oiled plan and skilled administrative personnel to help you execute your goals and utilize your resources efficiently.
+Self-funding and not using it correctly can also lead to failure.
+For example, a self-funded company with poor vendor selection will likely fail.
+As a company, having a well-oiled plan and skilled administrative personnel is imperative to help you execute your goals and utilize your resources efficiently.

-You have to ensure that the in-class vendors, consultants, brokers, prescription benefit managers, and administrators you employ are competent enough for your company to run efficiently and save as many resources as possible.
-Simply having self-funded insurance or self-funded initiation capital insurance is not enough if there is no proper plan for operations.
+You must ensure that the in-class vendors, consultants, brokers, prescription benefit managers, and administrators you employ are competent enough to help your company run efficiently and save resources.
+Self-funded or self-funded initiation capital insurance is insufficient without a proper operation plan.

-However, suppose all these factors are in place, along with comprehensive monitoring and safety nets.
+However, suppose all these factors, along with comprehensive monitoring and safety nets, are in place.
 In that case, the company will likely be successful and reap all the benefits of self-funding.

-Self-funded companies have the upper hand compared to externally financed companies because of the minimized risk, significant capital you save from being self-funded, and the increased benefits.
+Self-funded companies have the advantage over externally financed companies because they minimize risk, save significant capital, and offer increased benefits.

 However, numerous factors are required to become successful in self-funding.
-Two of the most vital aspects are viewing self-funding as a long-term plan and having the right vendors in place.
+Two vital aspects are viewing self-funding as a long-term plan and having the right vendors.
 By focusing on these factors, companies can fully and successfully incorporate self-funding into their financial objectives and grow independently.

 The contents of this article are for general informational purposes only and Risk Strategies Company makes no representation or warranty of any kind, express or implied, regarding the accuracy or completeness of any information contained herein.
 Any recommendations contained herein are intended to provide insight based on currently available information for consideration and should be vetted against applicable legal and business needs before application to a specific client.